gooddata/gooddata-ui-sdk/docs/content/en/latest/Quick_start.md

 ### Build a visualization programmatically

-If you don't want to use the pre-built visualization, you can easily define your visualization programatically!
+If you don't want to use the pre-built visualization, you can easily define your visualization programmatically!

-Let's build a simple pie chart in two steps!
+Let's build a simple pie chart in two steps.

 In `App.tsx` file: